gsidhu/buzee-tauri/logbook.md

 # Logbook

 - Optimised file content parsing.
 Runs _a lot_ faster now.
+- Removed ThreadManager because it didn't work as intended.
 - Reduced new database connection requests.
 - Added MOBI file parsing but not sure if it works yet.
 Created issue on GitHub repo.
 - Added EPUB file parsing.